 A full CV is downloadable here

-- Associate Professor & Rosalind Franklin Fellow, Department of History, University of Groningen
+- Associate Professor of Social and Economic History & Rosalind Franklin Fellow, Department of History, University of Groningen

 - Senior Research Associate Global Data Lab - https://globaldatalab.org/contact/; Radboud University Nijmegen